 Is breathing mountain-fresh air in today’s urban ecosphere too utopian an idea?
 What makes ‘fresh air’ fresh after all?
 We have the answer: it is oxygen at the optimized level of 21% of air, something that might be in great shortage now

 The OxyMax works actively to maintain 21% oxygen level in the ambient air.
 It comes with a two-unit installation, similar to a split AC, i.e., with both indoor and outdoor units.
-The green-coloured outdoor unit harvests the oxygen from outside by filtering out the unwanted gases and other particles and drives in the concentrated oxygen into the indoor unit, which disseminates ‘Mountain-Fresh’ air inside the room.
+The green-coloured outdoor unit harvests the oxygen from outside by filtering out the unwanted gases and other particles.
+It then drives in the concentrated oxygen into the indoor unit, which disseminates ‘Mountain-Fresh’ air inside the room.
 Though it appears pretty much like a Split AC, however, it is where the difference ends.
 While ACs merely recirculate indoor air, OxyMax oxygen optimizers harvest oxygen from air using the outdoor unit and distribute it inside using the indoor unit.